knaidoo29/mistree/docs/source/index.rst

 Introduction
 ------------

-MiSTree is designed with the intent of being an easy to use skeletal algorithm library, primarily focused (for the moment) on running the minimum spanning tree (MST) and subsequent analysis.
-Although MiSTree is free to use, if you do use MiSTree in a publication, please cite the paper **ref**.
+MiSTree is designed with the intent of being an easy to use minimum spanning tree library.
+MiSTree is free to use, if you do use MiSTree in a publication, please cite the paper **ref**.

 Installation
 ------------

 To use MiSTree you must first download the package from `github
-<https://github.com/knaidoo29/MiSTree>`_.
+<https://github.com/knaidoo29/mistree>`_.
 The package itself requires the
 following python libraries:

 * `numpy <http://www.numpy.org/>`_